Looking to hire a virtual assistant?

-Time Doctor is a powerful performance monitoring tool used by companies like Apple, PwC and Verizon as well as SMBs and startups, that’ll help you monitor your VAs to ensure that they’re working and abiding by your contract.
+Time Doctor is a powerful performance monitoring tool used by companies as well as SMBs and startups that’ll help you monitor your VAs to ensure that they’re working and abiding by your contract.
 It’ll also help you pay them for the hours they put in.

 How Time Doctor Ensures That Your Work Clauses Are Met